A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Local min-max and saddle point minimal hypersurfaces

-We first need a $1$-parameter version of Deformation Theorem A of \cite{MaNeindexbound} for non-bumpy metrics.
+We first prove a $1$-parameter version of Deformation Theorem A of \cite{MaNeindexbound} for non-bumpy metrics.
+Let $\mathcal{V}_n(N)$ be the closure, in the weak topology, of the set of $n$-dimensional rectifiable varifolds in $N$.
 Let $\mathcal{S}(L)$ be the family of stationary integral varifolds in $\mathcal{V}_n(N)$ of total mass $L$ with support a smooth closed embedded minimal hypersurface in $N$, which are $2$-unstable (see \cite[Definitions 4.1, 4.2]{MaNeindexbound}).
 The unstable components of $\spt(V)$, where $V\in \mathcal{S}(L)$, are inside the interior of $N$ by assumption on the boundary $\partial N$.